-Can she trust the male contestants with her heart or is it safer to remember she's on the show largely for her career?
+Can she trust the male contestants with her heart, or is it safer to remember she's on the show mainly for her career?

 As the season progresses throughout the book, you'll forget about the real-life craziness of 2020 and root for Bea to find love.

-Does reading about summer vacations just make it feel worse that you're working all summer?
-This work-place romance might be a good alternative!
+Does reading about summer vacations make it feel worse that you're working all summer?
+This workplace romance might be a good alternative!

 Samiah is getting ready for a date when her sister starts reading a ridiculous Twitter thread about someone else's terrible date.
 Soon Samiah realizes that the woman is out with the same guy she is supposed to be dating.
-And she's not the only other girlfriend, a third woman also thinks she exclusively dating the jerk.
+And she's not the only other girlfriend.
+A third woman also thinks she is exclusively dating the jerk.

-The three women decide to team up instead of hating each other, and then decide that they're each going to work on themselves before dating again.
+The three women decide to team up instead of hating each other, and then decide that they will work on themselves before dating again.

 Samiah is totally on board with the plan until a hot new guy appears at work.
 But he isn't at all what she thinks.

-After 6 years of not speaking to her best friend, Daphne is shocked when she's suddenly asked to attend her big society wedding.
+After six years of not speaking to her best friend, plus-size influencer Daphne is shocked when she's suddenly asked to attend her big society wedding.
 On top of that, her former friend begs her to be maid-of-honor.

-Daphne is only tempted by the prospect because the offer comes with a weekend in a Cape Cod mansion and the promise of lots of single guys at the wedding.
-The friends have changed over the years, but will this unexpected turn help them reunite as best friends?
+The prospect only tempts daphne because the offer comes with a weekend in a Cape Cod mansion and might help her business.
+The friends have changed over the years, but will the wedding finally help them reunite as best friends?